 BREAST CANCER CHEMOTHERAPY

 Fortunately, there is a better way.
-When chemotherapy is used in the context of IPT, much lower doses of the chemo drugs can be administered in such a way as to target the cancer cells without affecting the normal cells.
+When chemotherapy is used in the context of IPT, much lower doses of the chemo drugs can be administered in such a way as to target the cancer cells with a much reduced affect on the normal cells.

 This form of treatment was developed in Mexico 90 years ago.
 It takes advantage of the knowledge of a German physician/scientist named Otto Warburg, M.D., PhD, who received a Nobel Prize in 1931 for proving that cancer cells, of all types, use an abnormal way of burning sugar that is much less efficient at producing a given amount of energy from a given amount of sugar.

-By this means, 10% of the full dose of the chemo drug can target the cancer cell and have a greater effect on it because of its desperate need for sugar, without affecting normal cells or the immune system.
+By this means, 10% of the full dose of the chemo drug can target the cancer cell and have a greater effect on it because of its desperate need for sugar, therefore reducing damage to normal cells or the immune system.

 This is only possible if the immune system is protected and strengthened by other Integrative approaches that provide the nutrients and stimulants to help the immune system attain this goal.